 Starts May 5, 2023

 2023 marks the 400 years since English colonizers first settled on the land that is now called Gloucester.
 To mark this anniversary, the Cape Ann Museum is coordinating Native Waters; Native Lands, a collaborative partnership between the Museum, the Gloucester 400+ Anniversary Committee, Discover Gloucester, the City of Gloucester, and SmokeSygnals, a Wampanoag curatorial firm.
-With support from the local partners, SmokeSygnals will create a wetu (traditional structure) at the Cape Ann Museum Green in the spring of 2023 and a mush8n (traditional canoe) at Stage Fort Park for A Celebration of Place: The Cultural Heritage Festival presented by the Gloucester 400+ Anniversary Committee on October 7 and 8, 2023.
+With support from the local partners, SmokeSygnals created a wetu (traditional structure) at the Cape Ann Museum Green in May 2023 and will create a mush8n (traditional canoe) at Stage Fort Park for A Celebration of Place: The Cultural Heritage Festival presented by the Gloucester 400+ Anniversary Committee on October 7 and 8, 2023.

 This project is funded in part by the Essex County Community Foundation’s Creative County Initiative.